-With contactless services and working from the field becoming the new norm, clixifix® has seen a surge in demand for its services since the start of the pandemic.
+clixifix® works closely with developers to provide support and a platform to ensure communication between all parties is always constant and available. of the pandemic.
 We are at a critical time in the sector, with skyrocketing fuel prices on their way, it is more important than ever to support our customers in order to reduce the impact of no-access appointments.